 The scores calculated for ECO3 do not include a base starting U-value of 2.1, as was produced for the ECO2t scores.
-This reflects the changes in the U-value of uninsulated solid walls in the latest version of RdSAP, in which the assumed U-value of these walls is reduced to 1.7.
+This reflects the changes in the U-value of uninsulated solid walls in the latest version of RdSAP, in which the assumed U-value of several of these walls is reduced to 1.7.
 Although some other types of walls (for example, pre-1950 timber frame dwellings) were able to use the 2.1 value under ECO2t, the relative scarcity of these property types does not justify the retention of a score for a starting value of 2.1.
+A U-value of 2.0 has been developed to represent these wall types.